Skip to main content

 Customers who want to leave a public review can do so anytime, directly through Google.
 Smart routing never blocks or discourages this behavior.

-The Business Case for Routing Over Gating
+What Is the Business Case for Routing Over Gating?

 Beyond compliance, smart routing actually delivers better business results than gating: